10.0

 Explorer

 The contact owns a 2017 Ford Explorer.
-The contact stated that the engine overheating message was displayed on the instrument panel.
-Upon inspection, the contact discovered that the coolant level was low, and added coolant to the reservoir.
-The vehicle was taken to two independent mechanics and was informed that the water pump had failed, causing a coolant leak.
-The manufacturer was notified of the failure and referred the contact to the dealer for assistance.
+The contact stated that the check engine warning light was illuminated on the instrument panel.
+The vehicle was initially taken to an independent mechanic to be diagnosed.
+The contact was informed that the coils and spark plugs were damaged and needed to be replaced.
+The vehicle was then taken to a dealer where a diagnostic was performed; the diagnostic test showed that coolant had leaked into cylinder #3.
+The manufacturer was notified of the failure but offered no assistance; the contact was referred to the NHTSA Hotline to file a complaint.
 The vehicle was not repaired.
-The failure mileage was approximately 80,000.
+The failure mileage was 54,186.

 Explorer